bendrick92/benscarblog/_posts/2017-10-04-xpel-ultimate-review.md

 <span class="is-first-letter">I</span>n the months leading up to the delivery of my WRX, I spent a fair amount of time researching what kinds of mods/upgrades most owners recommend.
 One of the most frequently mentioned was paint protection film (AKA "clear bra") for the front of the car.

+*Update - September 2019: I've put together some long-term thoughts after almost two years with the XPEL!
+You can check them out [here](/xpel-ultimate-long-term-review).*

 I had seen countless pictures and forum threads complaining how easily the WRX's front bumper and hood gather rock chips.
 I'd seen suggestions that this is due to the thinner, water-based paints that Subaru uses, and while I can't substantiate this claim with any scientific proof, I can say that my Fiesta ST gathered a whole LOTTA chips on it's front bumper and hood over the three years I owned it.

 ![Fiesta ST front bumper](https://assets.bpwalters.com/images/bens_car_blog/fiesta_front_plate_1.jpg)

 Thankfully due to the black paint and darker primer/plastic underneath, the chips weren't obvious, but that didn't make them any less painful to wash or detail.